Mani7K/ai3-roai-project/README.md

      - This is a small map with a few chairs, gazebo runs much smoother using this world
 5. `roslaunch ai3-roai-project slam.launch`
    - This will launch an instance of the mapping node and a preconfigured rviz instance
+6. `roslaunch ai3-roai-project exploration.launch`
+   - This will start a node that explores the world depending on the current map and scan

 You should now see a running gazebo instance, showing either the small_house or maze world including a mir100 with a camera (small red box) and a laser scanner (small red cylinder) mounted.